ocaml/ocaml.org/data/planet/typeocaml/mutable.md

 <h1>When we need later substitution</h1>

-<p>I found this interesting case from <a href="https://realworldocaml.org/v1/en/html/imperative-programming-1.html#memoization-and-dynamic-programming">The chapter for imperative programming in Real World OCaml</a> and it is about <em>memoize</em>.
+<p>I found this interesting case from <a href="https://realworldocaml.org/v1/en/html/imperative-programming-1.html#memoization-and-dynamic-programming - [404 Not Found]">The chapter for imperative programming in Real World OCaml</a> and it is about <em>memoize</em>.
 In this section, we borrow contents directly from the book but will emphasise <em>the substitution</em> part.  </p>

 <p>Python developers should be quite familiar with the <code>memoize</code> decorator .
 Essentially, it makes functions remember the <em>argument, result</em> pairs so that if the same arguments are supplied again then the stored result is returned immediately without repeated computation.</p>